More about BPC 157 Capsules

 What Is BPC 157?
 Research Background and Mechanism

 BPC 157 is a synthetic fragment of a larger gastric protein that has been evaluated in numerous preclinical models for its impact on tissue protection, repair processes, and vascular adaptation.
-In cell culture and animal studies, BPC 157 has been associated with:
+In cell culture and animal studies, BPC 157 has been associated with mucosal barrier support in the gastrointestinal tract, fibroblast recruitment and migration, angiogenic signaling, nitric oxide-related pathway interactions, oxidative stress marker modulation, and exploratory work in drug-induced tissue injury models.

 Important Research Notice: All discussion of potential biological roles is based on preclinical literature in animals and cell systems.
 BPC 157 Capsules from Nordsci are not approved as a drug, supplement, or therapy and must not be used for self-administration or any non-research purpose.